No change here: London to retain masks on public transport

 Under the new approach outlined by Khan, enforcement officers would be able to deny access or eject passengers not wearing a mask while using the subway, buses and trams.
 London’s Metropolitan Police and British Transport Police won’t be able to get involved, though, as mask-wearing will no longer be required by law.

+When confirming the lifting of restrictions earlier this week, British Prime Minister Boris Johnson reined in talk of so-called “Freedom Day” and urged people to remain vigilant and to exercise “personal responsibility.”

+That has prompted widespread accusations of mixed messaging from the government and not for the first time during the pandemic.

-“What would have been far better is for the national rules to apply across the country, not just in London but across the country,” he told the BBC.
+“What would have been far better is for the national rules to apply across the country, not just in London but across the country,” Khan told the BBC.
 “That would have provided clarity in relation to what the rules are.”

-Earlier this week, British Prime Minister Boris Johnson confirmed that most of England’s coronavirus restrictions, including compulsory mask wearing in many indoor public settings, will end as part of the final stage of his road map out of the coronavirus lockdown.

-However, Johnson urged people to remain cautious and to exercise “personal responsibility,” a stance that has led to accusations of mixed messaging.

-Transport Secretary Grant Shapps said Khan’s decision was “very much in line” with what the British government, which sets public health policy for England, wanted to happen.
-The other nations of the U.K. — Scotland, Wales and Northern Ireland — have not opted to ditch legal requirements on mask-wearing in enclosed spaces.
+British Transport Secretary Grant Shapps denied that the government’s message was unclear and said Khan’s decision was “very much in line” with what the government wanted to happen.

 “Whilst we are going from this being a legal requirement to guidelines, we do expect individual carriers to make sure they are putting in place whatever is appropriate for their network,” Shapps told Sky News.

-Next Monday’s lifting of legal restrictions comes at a time when coronavirus infections have been rising sharply.
-On Tuesday, the U.K. recorded 36,660 infections, its highest daily tally in nearly six months.
-Cases are expected to spike even higher, with the government warning that 100,000 daily infections may be possible this summer, a level that has not been previously seen.

 The British government believes that the vaccine rollout has mostly severed the link between infections and those needing hospitalization as the vast majority of people getting COVID-19 are in the less vulnerable younger age group, many of whom have yet to be vaccinated.
-As of Tuesday, nearly 69% of the British population had received one dose of vaccine while 52% had two.
+Around 69% of the British population has received one dose of vaccine while about 52% had two.

-Concerns though are rising that despite the rollout, the high case load will once again pressure the National Health Service.
-The number of people requiring hospital attention and subsequently dying have been edging higher in recent days, though not at the same rate as infections.
+Concerns though are rising that despite the rollout, the high case load will once again pressure the National Health Service — more cases will inevitably lead to more people requiring hospital attention.

+The number of people in hospital with COVID-19 and subsequently dying have been edging higher in recent days, though not at the same rate as infections.
+On Wednesday, the U.K. recorded another 49 virus-related deaths, taking the death toll to over 128,500.

 The final stage of easing England’s lockdown means that all restrictions on social gatherings will be removed and social distancing measures will be scrapped.
 Nightclubs can reopen for the first time since March last year, and there will no longer be limits on people attending concerts, theaters, weddings or sports events.